encode/starlette/docs/templates.md

 ### Asynchronous context processors

 Asynchronous context processors are not supported.
-You have several options to workaround it:
+You have the following alternatives:
 1. perform IO operations in the view and pass their results to the template context as usually
 2. do IO operations in the middleware, set their results into `request.state` and then read it in the context processor